 On a chilly day in 1920, a man named Hugh S. O'Reilly crossed Fordham's Rose Hill campus for an appointment with then-President Father Edward P. Tivnan, SJ.
 He pitched the idea of starting a business school at Fordham, and he succeeded.

 The following fall, Fordham business students took up their pencils and textbooks on the seventh floor of New York City's iconic Woolworth building, on the northern edge of Manhattan's financial district.
 At first, there were only night classes: in accounting, business English and business law.
 The students—all men—aimed to take the New York State CPA examination.
 In reflection of that, Fordham called the division the School of Accounting.

 The fledgling business school grew over time, adding a three-year certificate program in 1922 and a bachelor of science degree program in 1926.
 Fordham confirmed its place on the business-education map when, in 1939, the school joined the prestigious American Association of Collegiate Schools of Business and was awarded a chapter of its honor society for outstanding business students, Beta Gamma Sigma.

 The undergraduate and graduate business schools were officially unified under the Gabelli School of Business name in February 2015, providing a continuous spectrum of business education.
-This intellectual community bridges two campuses and three degrees: BS, MS, and MBA.
-Two doctoral-level programs are slated to come online in 2016.
+This intellectual community bridges four campuses—three in New York and one in London—and five degrees: BS, MS, MBA, DPS, and PhD.

 Business education at Fordham has changed over the decades, but through it all, what lasted was a commitment to a comprehensive education for the entire student.
 We look forward to new generations of students becoming part of that proud tradition.